gytdau/directory/tooling/writing.md

 I don't usually read back on these journal entries.
 I'm not sure if you're supposed to.

+I haven't written a journal entry in a long time, particularly because right now it's replaced by writing in this directory.

 ## Physical

 My current strategy is getting a high-quality notebook where you can tear away pages, and keeping each thought seperated on one page.
 Tear away a page to start a new thought.
 These pages form a stack which represents tasks and thoughts in progress.